John (Jack) Madden

 Professor Lisa Kaltenegger

-Jack Madden graduated in 2010 from Franklin and Marshall College with a BA in Astrophysics.
-While at F&M he worked with Dr. Fronefield Crawford on an extragalactic pulsar survey and also on pulsar identification algorithms.
-He is now a 2nd year PhD student in the Department of Astronomy at Cornell University working with Dr. Lisa Kaltenegger.
+I graduated in 2010 from Franklin and Marshall College with a BA in Astrophysics.
+While at F&M I worked with Dr. Fronefield Crawford on an extragalactic pulsar survey and also on pulsar identification algorithms.
+I am now a 4th year Ph.D. student in the Department of Astronomy at Cornell University working with Dr. Lisa Kaltenegger.
+I also work with Dr. Natasha Holmes and Dr. Andrea Stevenson Won on using virtual reality in physics education.

-Other interests: Relativity, cosmology, physics/astronomy higher education, educational psychology, science outreach
+Other interests: Relativity, cosmology, astronomy education, educational psychology, science outreach, data visualizations, and 3D modeling.